Download Careers360 App

 1. Force acting on a rope, Tension Force

-When we pull a rope or string or any cable, the force acting on the rope in the direction of its length is called Tension force.
-It is denoted by T. If a rope is released from a pulley and rope is moving downward with acceleration a and mass m then tension force is written as
+When we pull a rope or string, or any cable, the force acting on the rope in the direction of its length is called the Tension force.
+It is denoted by T. If a rope is released from a pulley and the rope is moving downward with acceleration a and mass m, then the tension force is written as

 2. Force acting on a spring, Spring Force

-Whenever a spring is stretched to some length, spring always has a restoring force to bring it to its original state, and such restoring force is called spring force which is calculated by the famous Hooke’s law as
+Whenever a spring is stretched to some length, the spring always has a restoring force to bring it to its original state, and such restoring force is called spring force, which is calculated by Hooke’s law as

 where,